 This curriculum is tailored to be presented by someone knowledgeable in dog training.
 If a school is interested in this Club, but does not have a staff member knowledgeable in dog training, an experienced Canine Ambassador can help.
 You can find one in your area using this directory.

-These sessions are best run with 8-10 students per session.
+These sessions are best run with no more than 6 students per session.

 These lesson plans can be downloaded and printed.